-In a medium bowl dissolve the sugar in warm water.
-Once dissolved stir in the yeast.
-Let sit for about 5 minutes while it proofs or gets a little foamy.
+In a medium bowl, dissolve the sugar in warm water.
+Once dissolved, stir in the yeast.
+Let sit for about 5 minutes until it becomes slightly foamy..

-Add the oil ( and honey if using) and stir.
-Add the salt and mix in the flour, one cup at a time.
-Stir with a wooden spoon or dough whisk until the dough ball forms.
+Add the oil and honey, if using, and stir.
+Stir in the salt, then add the flour one cup at a time.
+Use a wooden spoon or dough whisk to mix until a dough ball forms

-Place the dough on a lightly floured pastry board and knead until the dough is smooth about 2-3 minutes.
+Turn the dough onto a lightly floured surface and knead until smooth, takes about 2–3 minutes.

 Lightly spray the inside of a glass bowl with oil and place the dough in the bowl, turning to coat all sides of dough ball.
 Cover with a warm damp cloth and let sit for 1 hour.
 The dough will rise to about double in size.

-Remove dough from the bowl and punch down.
-Shape the dough into a loaf shape and place inside a lightly oiled loaf pan and let sit and rise for another 40-45 minutes.
+Remove the dough from the bowl and punch it down.
+Shape it into a loaf and place it in a lightly oiled loaf pan.
+Let rise again for 40–45 minutes.

-Remove from oven and brush the top of the bread crust with butter.
-Let cool for 5 minutes.
+Remove from the oven and brush the top of the loaf with butter.
+Let it cool in the pan for 5 minutes.

 Notes